siewleekoh/sctp-captone-project/README.md

 2) Implement more stringent security measures like using IAM roles for github actions, grafana dashboard access, and EKS cluster access.
 3) Implement robust authentication (e.g., OAuth2, JWT) and authorization (role-based access control) mechanisms for the backend API calls.
 4) Store sensitive information (API keys, database credentials) securely using AWS Secrets Manager or AWS Systems Manager Parameter Store.
+5) Automate the migrations for MySQL for any schema changes.

 # References